MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance in the Chat view.

-    The agent will build the feature incrementally, task by task, following the order defined in the tasks.md file.
+    The agent builds the feature incrementally, task by task, following the order defined in the tasks.md file.

     > **NOTE**: GitHub Copilot is diligent about checking its work during the implementation, which is great.
 GitHub Copilot also keeps you involved during the implementation process.
 Requests for assistance occur frequently.
 The time required to complete the implementation can be affected by how quickly you respond to its requests for assistance.